An Interesting Place on Lake Superior

 Picture growing up in a metropolitan city with over 500,000 people, cars and subways, towering skyscrapers, and the noise to match it all.
-Now picture growing up in a rural community with less than 100,000 people, animals on your door step, sounds of crashing waves from nearby lakes, and ample space to explore.
+Now picture growing up in a rural community with less than 100,000 people, animals on your doorstep, sounds of crashing waves from nearby lakes, and ample space to explore.
 Being raised in Sault Ste.
 Marie, I was lucky enough to grow up in a place where wildlife, the Canadian Shield, and Lake Superior all meet in the beautiful region of Algoma Country.
 Each season you are guaranteed to find a new adventure, whether it be a hike, overnight camping, a scenic outlook, or even a new fishing spot, Algoma Country ceases to amaze those who visit.
 There are many great cottages and resorts to stay in if you are visiting.

 This past fall, a few friends of mine joined me on a journey up Highway 17 North to visit Gargantua Harbour located in Lake Superior Provincial Park.
-We began our day early with a set itinerary to have us home around dinner time, but soon after departure we knew we’d be much longer.
+We began our day early with a set itinerary to have us home around dinner time, but soon after departure, we knew we’d be much longer.
 The drive-up Highway 17 North starts through Havilland Bay, Harmony Beach, Batchawana Bay and Pancake Bay before entering Lake Superior Provincial Park.
 Each location is worth a stop to truly take in the beauty that Lake Superior has to offer.

 After driving for roughly 1 hour and 30 minutes, we decided it was time to stop and stretch our legs.
-Lucky for us we were only a few kilometers away from Sinclair Cove, a place my friends had never visited before.
+Lucky for us we were only a few kilometres away from Sinclair Cove, a place my friends had never visited before.
 It was the perfect place for a rest while taking in a spot I had fallen in love with years ago.
 We explored for a few minutes while taking pictures to remember the fascinating landscape, then it was back on the road with our destination in sight.
 Within a blink of an eye, roughly 30 minutes, we had reached the access road to Gargantua Harbour.

-Upon wrapping up our Gargantua Harbour adventure and headed towards home, we decided an impromptu detour was needed, as most do when driving Highway 17 North.
-We ended up at the picturesque landmark known as Katherine Cove and a surprise came to us as we dipped into Lake Superior and the water temperature was still warm, not a usual thing in Algoma Country’s fall weather.
+Upon wrapping up our Gargantua Harbour adventure and heading towards home, we decided an impromptu detour was needed, as most do when driving Highway 17 North.
+We ended up at the picturesque landmark known as Katherine Cove and a surprise came to us as we dipped into Lake Superior the water temperature was still warm, not a usual thing in Algoma Country’s fall weather.
 After relaxing in the water for a short time we took in the surreal view one last time and headed for Sault Ste.
 Marie.

 Our stomachs were full and the sun began to set, it was time for the final stretch of highway to take us to our home in Algoma Country.

-Owling in Algoma
+One Week in Algoma Country